 Update: Since writing this post I discovered what I like to call The Magical Embroidery Stuff.
+Its real name is Sulky Sticky Fabri-solvy.
 It’s a pattern transfer tool AND stabilizer that works on dark fabrics, stretchy fabric, and napped fabrics.
 I use it now for EVERYTHING!
 Watch this video to see it in action.

 If you want to stitch on some very fine, thin fabric, I recommend stitching through a double layer.
 You can also fuse some lightweight interfacing to the back.
 It helps keep your threads in the back from showing through to the front.

 Want to stitch something extra thick like paper or leather?
 I have some earrings that I embroidered on metal!
 Poke your stitching holes first and then stitch.
 I show you how to stitch paper in this video.
 The process is the same for anything thick.